v5ma/selfawarenetworks/raynote13.md

 I ran these initial ideas through many AI programs, over and over, hundreds of times, for almost two years, in programs like ChatGPT, and I produced a great number of Equations, representing different ways to modify over 20 great physics equations with the concept of time frames as a unification of gravity and quantum physics.

 # Thank you, let’s connect and talk.
-Thank you for taking the time to read about my Dark Time Theory, Self Aware Networks Theory of Mind, and proposed 4th Law of Thermodynamics.
+Thank you for taking the time to read about my Dark Time Theory, Self Aware Networks Theory of Mind, and proposed ***Micah's New Law of Thermal Dynamics***.
 I believe these interconnected ideas illuminate a single fundamental mechanism—wave-based signal dissipation—that underlies everything from neural consciousness to gravitational effects in spacetime.

 Should you wish to delve deeper, I’ve published extensive notes and videos on my GitHub repository and in my new book on Amazon.
 I’d be thrilled to discuss potential collaborations or hear your feedback on these hypotheses.
 I hope this perspective can stimulate dialogue among scientists interested in bridging the gaps between thermodynamics, quantum mechanics, and the nature of consciousness.